 To view a copy of the AUE's Articles of Association, please click here.

-AUE members shall be "suitably qualified engineers responsible for installation, operation, maintenance or design of engineering services in a University (or a Higher Education Funding Council establishment) and should have a minimum professional qualification of Eng.Tech, approved by the Engineering Council".
-The current membership consists of over 500 individuals, drawn from over 100 institutions.
+AUE members shall be "suitably qualified engineers responsible for installation, operation, maintenance or design of engineering services in a University (or a Higher Education Funding Council establishment, or in certain situations, where there has been a merger between a University and a College, full membership shall be open to suitably qualified engineers, provided that the University has the majority control of the merged institution) and should have a minimum professional qualification of Eng.Tech, approved by the Engineering Council".
+The current membership consists of over 600 individuals, drawn from over 100 institutions.

 The membership of the AUE is divided and overseen on a regional basis as follows:-